elijahmanor/anvil.jshint/README.md

 #### Ignore Specific Errors

 Sometimes there are JSHint errors that for one reason or another you want ignored by the build process.
-To do that you can provide an `ignoreList` option with a list of all the errors that you feel are acceptable for your project.
+To do that you can provide an `ignore` option with a list of all the errors that you feel are acceptable for your project.
 You list the `line`, `character`, and `reason` (contains) of each error you'd like to ignore.
 You can provide a combination of these options for more or less flexibility.

 ```javascript
 {